What Happens If I Don't Pay Property Taxes in North Carolina?

 Again, the bidding is held open for ten days after the sale for the filing of an upset bid.
 Each upset bid starts a new ten-day upset bid period.

 In many states, the homeowner can redeem the home after a tax sale by paying the buyer from the tax sale the amount paid (or by paying the taxes owed), plus interest, within a limited amount of time.
-Exactly how long the redemption period lasts varies from state to state, but usually, the homeowner gets at least a year from the sale to redeem the property.
+Exactly how long the redemption period lasts varies from state to state.
 In other states, though, the redemption period happens before the sale.

 Redeeming the Property After a Mortgage-Type Tax Foreclosure Sale in North Carolina